-We ask for informa-on about you so that you can receive proper care and treatment.
-This informa-on remains confiden-al and is stored securely by the Trust in accordance with the provisions of the Data Protec-on Act 2018/GDPR.
-Further guidance can be fo und within our privacy no-ce found on our Trust website: www.mkuh.nhs.uk
+We ask for information about you so that you can receive proper care and treatment.
+This information remains confidential and is stored securely by the Trust in accordance with the provisions of the Data Protection Act 2018/GDPR.
+Further guidance can be found within our privacy notice found on our Trust website: www.mkuh.nhs.uk

 Author: Bereavement Manager

-Date published: 07/2021
+Reviewed by: Sue Ferrara Date written: 07/2021 Review Date: 07/2023

-Date of review: 09/24